Vbhatnagr93/bdd_rails5/README.md

-This is the repo of the BDD course with Rails 5 - Alpha blog
+This is the repo of BDD course with Rails 5 - Alpha blog